kivy/kivy/doc/sources/installation/installation-windows.rst

         pip install https://github.com/kivy/kivy/zipball/master

-    Alternativly instead of the githup zipball you can point to a specific kivy zip file.
+    Alternatively instead of the githup zipball you can point to a specific kivy zip file.
 Also, if you have a development version of kivy and want to continue working on it while still installing it you can use the pip --editable switch e.g.::